Rapture Then Wrath on the Same Day of Jesus’ Return at the End of the Seven Years

 By Thomas Taylor

 Many have been taught that the Church will be raptured, then for seven years God pours out His wrath.
 They base this concept, that rapture comes first then wrath, off of passages like Luke 17:26-29.
-This is partially true except nowhere in the Bible does It say that the seven years, Daniel’s seventieth week, are God’s wrath.
+This is partially true except nowhere in the Bible does It say that the seven years, Daniel’s seventieth week, is God’s wrath.
 It is not until after the seven years that God’s wrath is poured out.
 Most Post-Trib believers think the Church will be here during God’s wrath.
-According to the Bible, the Church will be here during the time of the Antichrist and the first six trumpets – which are extremely difficult times – but the actual wrath of God does not start until Jesus returns.
+According to the Bible, the Church will be here during the time of the Antichrist and the first five trumpets – which are extremely difficult times – but the actual wrath of God does not start until Jesus returns.
 In fact, the Church is FIRST raptured, THEN Jesus pours out His wrath for those remaining on the earth.

 Let’s look at some Bible passages to see if I am just conjecturing here or if it is actually true that the Rapture and wrath of God happen on the same day: